Korean cuisine: Ogok-bap

 Ogok-bap means five rice dish, which consists of rice mixed with glutinous rice, cornstarch, red bean, perilla, and soybean.
-By consuming grains with the energy of blue, red, yellow, white, and black, Koreans pray for good health as well as a good year for our body with the energy of the five elements, and to chase away bad luck and happiness and well-being.
+Traditionally, the five grains are associated with the colors blue, red, yellow, white, and black, are believed to represent the energy of the five elements.
+Eating Ogok-bap is traditionally associated with wishes for good health, prosperity and protection from misfortune.